Am I Allergic To Alcohol? Diagnosing Wine, Beer, & Vodka Allergies

 Itchiness, including hives or red flushing of the skin, is a common symptom of alcohol intolerance.
 It’s a sign that your body is negatively reacting to alcohol or an ingredient in alcoholic drinks.

-Simply put: no. If you have a true allergy to alcohol (ethanol) then you will experience a serious negative reaction to alcoholic drinks.
+Simply put: no. If you have a true alcohol allergy (ethanol) then you will experience a serious negative allergic reaction to all alcoholic drinks.
 However, you may find that you experience a worse alcohol intolerance reaction to hard liquor, but less of a reaction with drinks like beer and cider.
 Again - this goes back to specific ingredients used in specific alcoholic beverages.